altoo-ag/scala-kryo-serialization/README.md

     <dependency>
         <groupId>io.altoo</groupId>
-        <artifactId>pekko-kryo-serialization_2.13</artifactId>
-        <version>1.0.0-RC1</version>
+        <artifactId>scala-kryo-serialization_2.13</artifactId>
+        <version>1.0.0</version>
     </dependency>
 ```

 For snapshots see [Snapshots.md](Snapshots.md)

-Configuration of pekko-kryo-serialization
+Configuration of scala-kryo-serialization
 ----------------------------------------------

 The following options are available for configuring this serializer:

-* You can add a new `pekko-kryo-serialization` section to the configuration to customize the serializer.
+* You can add a new `scala-kryo-serialization` section to the configuration to customize the serializer.
-    Consult the supplied [reference.conf](https://github.com/altoo-ag/pekko-kryo-serialization/blob/master/pekko-kryo-serialization/src/main/resources/reference.conf) for a detailed explanation of all the options available.
+  Consult the supplied [reference.conf](https://github.com/altoo-ag/scala-kryo-serialization/blob/master/core/src/main/resources/reference.conf) for a detailed explanation of all the options available.

-* You should declare in the `pekko.actor.serializers` section a new kind of serializer:

-    ```
-    serializers {
-        java = "org.apache.pekko.serialization.JavaSerializer"
-        # Define kryo serializer
-        kryo = "io.altoo.serialization.kryo.scala.KryoSerializer"
-    }
-    ```

-* As usual, you should declare in the Pekko `serialization-bindings` section which
-classes should use kryo serialization.
-One thing to keep in mind is that classes that
-you register in this section are supposed to be *TOP-LEVEL* classes that you wish to
-serialize.
-I.e. this is a class of object that you send over the wire.
-It should not
-be a class that is used internally by a top-level class.
-The reason for it: Akka sees
-only an object of a top-level class to be sent.
-It picks a matching serializer for
-this top-level class, e.g. a default Java serializer, and then it serializes the
-whole object graph with this object as a root using this Java serializer.
+* Then you can create an instance of `ScalaKryoSerializer` and use it to serialize data.
+  The serializer implements pooling to perform serialization across multiple threads.

 How do you create mappings or classes sections with proper content?